Abolition of death penalty and fight against torture

 Where retained, it can become a tool for instilling fear, repressing opposition, and quashing the legitimate exercise of human rights, such as the rights to the freedoms of expression, association and assembly.

-In-compliance with the principle of non-discrimination remains of huge concern when considering the application of the death penalty.
-Data suggests discrimination in the application of the death penalty, including on the basis of poverty, economic vulnerability, political opinion, sexual orientation or gender identity, sex, psychosocial disability, and other grounds.
-Furthermore, no justice system is perfect and free from wrongful convictions.
-Yet, death penalty sentences remain hard to overturn and the death penalty remains irreversible.
+Compliance with the principle of non-discrimination remains of huge concern when considering the application of the death penalty.
+Data indicate discrimination in the application of the death penalty, including on the basis of poverty, economic vulnerability, political opinion, sexual orientation or gender identity, sex, psycho-social disability, and other grounds.
+Furthermore, no justice system is perfect or free from wrongful convictions.
+In practice, death penalty sentences remain hard to overturn and the death penalty remains irreversible.

-Huge progress has been made towards achieving full-world abolition.
-Today, two thirds of all the world’s countries have abolished capital punishment in law or practice.
-The General Assembly also made history in December last year when a record 125 nations voted in favour of its resolution calling for a global moratorium on the use of the death penalty with a view towards its ultimate abolition.
+Significant progress has been made towards achieving full-world abolition.
+Today, two-thirds of all the world’s countries have abolished capital punishment in law or practice.
+The UN General Assembly made history in December 2024 when a record 131 countries voted in favour of a resolution calling for a global moratorium on the use of the death penalty with a view towards its ultimate abolition.

-In line with the EU Guidelines on Death Penalty, the EU consistently raises the issue in political or human rights dialogues with countries that still use capital punishment.
-It encourages abolition of death penalty, or as a first step the introduction of a moratorium on the use of death penalty.
+In line with the EU Guidelines on the Death Penalty, the EU consistently raises the issue in political or human rights dialogues with countries that still use capital punishment.
+It encourages the abolition of the death penalty or, as a first step, the introduction of a moratorium on the use of the death penalty.

 Global Consortium for the abolition of Death Penalty